 Permission will be given to change a judogi or t-shirt which has become damaged or soiled or in case of an accident for which the doctor is required.
-This intervention will be done off the tatami, near the area itself or close to the medical facility; the athlete will be accompanied by another referee (of the same gender as the athlete).
+This intervention will be done off the tatami, near the area itself or close to the medical facility; the athlete will be accompanied by another referee (see Article 3).